Kensington Palace: 19th century

-With the accession of King George III in 1760, Kensington Palace was only used for minor royalty.
+With the accession of George III in 1760, Kensington Palace was only used for minor royalty.
 The sixth son of George III, Prince Augustus Frederick, Duke of Sussex, was allocated apartments in the south-west corner of Kensington Palace in 1805 known as Apartment 1.
 He was interested in the arts and science and amassed a huge library that filled ten rooms and comprised over fifty thousand volumes.
 He had a large number of clocks, and a variety of singing birds that were free to fly around his apartments.
 He was elected as president of the Royal Society and gave receptions in his apartments at Kensington Palace to men of science.
 The expense they incurred induced him to resign the presidency, as he preferred to employ the money in making additions to his library.

 The Duke of Sussex caused quite a scandal when he married twice in contravention of the Royal Marriages Act 1772, because it had not been approved by the King.
 His second wife, Cecilia Underwood, Duchess of Inverness, was never titled or recognised as the Duchess of Sussex.
 However, she was created Duchess of Inverness in her own right in 1840.
 The Duke died at Kensington Palace in 1843.
 As he had lived beyond his means and amassed substantial debts, his possessions, including the library, were sold after his death.
 The Duchess of Inverness continued to reside at Kensington Palace until her death in 1873.

 Prince Edward, Duke of Kent and Strathearn, the fourth son of King George III, was allocated two floors of rooms in the south-east corner of the palace, below the State Apartments, which he renovated for his use.
 The apartments were next to his near-blind sister Princess Sophia.
 His daughter, Alexandrina Victoria, was born on 24 May 1819, and her christening conducted in the Cupola Room the following month.
 The Duke of Kent and Strathearn died nine months after the birth of his daughter.